mvillalbao/mvillalbao.github.io/_projects/1_project.md

 ---
 layout: page
 title: Causal Inference & Machine Learning Course
-description: This is a book that contains the labs and reports I elaborated for the Causal Inference & Machine Learning course I took at Universidad del Pacifico.
+description: This is a book that contains the labs and reports I elaborated for the Causal Inference & Machine Learning course I took at <a href='https://www.up.edu.pe/' target='_blank'>Universidad del Pacifico</a>.

-The course, taught by Professor <a href='https://alexanderquispe.github.io/' target='_blank'>Alexander Quispe Rojas</a>, bridges the gap between causal inference in economic analysis and machine learning methods.
-It covers classical econometric structural models and their modern artificial intelligence counterparts, known as Directed Acyclic Graphs (DAGs).
-Throughout the course, we explored various machine learning and AI tools (lasso, random forest, and deep neural networks) for inferring causal parameters and quantifying uncertainty.
 img: assets/img/p1_output_68_1.png
 importance: 1
 category: Causal AI course